CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * Several more crashes related to replays have been fixed:
   * A crash occurred when starting a cutscene after playing a replay where CJ wore different clothes from what he is currently wearing.
   * A crash occurred when playing back a replay with CJ having a different body type (fat/muscular/normal) than his current one.
-* Spawning logic of planes has been slightly improved.
+* The spawning logic of planes has been slightly improved.
 While they can still crash after spawning, this should now occur less frequently.
 * Hovering with a jetpack is now possible using the keyboard controls by holding the next/previous weapon buttons simultaneously (<kbd>Q</kbd> + <kbd>E</kbd> by default).
   {% include figures/video.html link="/assets/img/posts/sp-2024-update/compact_gta_sa_vBJEQfYyk5.mp4" attributes="autoplay muted loop"
       caption="I never realized before how much easier the jetpack is to control when you can hover effortlessly." %}